ekundayo-ab/phonebook/README.md

 # Simple Phonebook
 A simple Phonebook application for managing and organising contacts

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development

 ### Prerequisites
+Ensure you have these setup on your machine
+- NodeJS - Server environment for running javascript
+- Postgres - Database used
+- Sequelize CLI - Object relational mapper for running migrations etc

-### Installing
+### Setting up

-## Running the tests

-### Break down into end to end tests

-### And coding style tests

-## Deployment

-Add additional notes about how to deploy this on a live system
+1. Clone this repository to your directory locally like so `git clone git@github.com:ekundayo-ab/simple-phonebook.git`
+2. Rename the `.env.sample` file in the root of the project directory to `.env` and change the `DB_USER`, `DB_NAME` and `DB_PASS` as it applies to you.
+3. From the terminal `cd` into the project directory and run `npm install`
+4. Run the model migrations with `sequelize db:migrate` **For Development**
+5. Open two terminals and enter `npm run server-dev` on one and `npm run client-dev` on another **For Production**
+5. Open two terminals and enter `npm run server-prod` on one and `npm run client-prod` on another
+6. Navigate to url provided in the terminal for the `client-dev` to see the application or access through the url provided by your production hosting platform.

 ## Built With
 * [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS.